Frequently Asked Questions

 When you find yourself facing charges for a serious crime, it can be incredibly stressful and overwhelming.
-The first step that you should take is to hire an experienced Westchester County criminal defense attorney who can represent and protect you.
+The first step that you should take is to hire an experienced defense attorney who can represent and protect you.

 Below we answer some of the common questions people have about criminal defense.
-If you would like to speak with a knowledgeable Westchester County criminal defense lawyer directly, please do not hesitate to call The Law Offices of Marcia Payton today at (914) 705-4502.
-Our offices are located in Mount Kisco and we are expanding to meet your needs in White Plains.
+If you would like to speak with a knowledgeable lawyer directly, please do not hesitate to call The Law Offices of Marcia Payton today at (914) 712-6878.
+Our offices are located in Mount Kisco, White Plains, and we will meet with clients in New York City when it is convenient for them.

 It is likely that if you ask your civil attorney to represent you in a criminal case they will advise you to find an experienced criminal defense attorney.
 Civil and criminal trials require very different skill sets, and it is exceedingly rare to find a lawyer who regularly practices in both areas.